jldeen/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

-## install
+## Git clone
-There are two branches here: WSL and MacOS (still in development).
+There are two "master" branches here: WSL and MacOS.

-Run this:
+If you wish to clone these filesa and run scripts manually, run this:

 ```sh
 git clone https://github.com/jldeen/dotfiles.git ~/.dotfiles